Aloe Plants Indoor Care, Propagation, Growing Problems and Solutions

 Aloe Plants have a small root system so frequent repotting is not necessary.
 Repot the plant at the beginning of the growing season only when it becomes crowded in its current pot.

 Repot the Aloe into a pot 1 size larger and one that has a drainage hole to prevent soggy soil as it can lead to rotting.
-Check out these Ceramic Plant Pots with Drainage Holes and Saucer available on Amazon.
+Use a shallow pot and be careful not to bury the stems to prevent rotting.
+Take a look at these ceramic succulents pots with drainage holes on Amazon.

 Pruning